TRACE: AI-Assisted Assessment of Collaborative Projects in Computer Science Education: System Design and Architecture

 \section{System Design and Architecture}

-In this paper, we propose an AI grading system comprising three core modules: the Project Quality Assessment Module (PQAM), the Individual Contribution Analyzer (ICA), and the Grading Engine (GE).
-We will illustrate each one and explain how they interact with each other in the following sections.
+TRACE consists of three core modules: the Project Quality Assessment Module (PQAM), the Individual Contribution Analyzer (ICA), and the Grading Engine (GE).
+The following sections describe each component and its interactions within the system.